-As businesses plan a return to the workplace, the CIPD is urging that, in addition to meeting Government guidelines, they ensure they meet three key tests before bringing people back to the workplace.
+As businesses work towards a full or partial return to the workplace, the CIPD is urging that, in addition to meeting government guidelines and the latest restrictions, they ensure they meet three key tests before bringing people back to the workplace.

-Employers need to start planning for what is likely to be staged return to the workplace, most likely over a prolonged period of time.
-Their guiding principle should be how to safeguard the health and wellbeing of their people.
-The CIPD is urging businesses to ensure they can meet three key tests before bringing their people back to the workplace:
+When planning a return to the workplace (where homeworking is not possible), the guiding principle should be how to safeguard the health and wellbeing of their people.
+Where working from home is not possible the CIPD is urging businesses to ensure they can meet three key tests before bringing their people back to the workplace:

 Download the planner